Harris rips Trump for his criticism of federal storm response and calls for 'dignity'

 Harris looks to boost Hispanic support

-Harris is campaigning out West and had a rally coming Thursday night in Phoenix after participating in the Univision town hall.
+Harris held a rally near Phoenix after participating in the town hall for the Spanish-language network Univision.
 She’s looking to increase support among Hispanic voters, especially men.

 Her campaign began a group this week known as “Hombres con Harris” — Spanish for “Men for Harris” — that is planning to hold events at Latino-owned small businesses, union halls, barbecues and community events until Election Day.

-At the Univision event, which was titled, “Latinos Ask, Kamala Harris Responds,” Ivett Castillo, 40 and a Las Vegas resident, told Harris that she’s an American citizen born to two Mexican parents and that her mother died six weeks ago.
+At Univision’s “Latinos Ask, Kamala Harris Responds” event, Ivett Castillo, 40 and a Las Vegas resident, told Harris that she’s an American citizen born to two Mexican parents and that her mother died six weeks ago.
 She cried as she asked the vice president about “plans to support that subgroup of immigrants here their whole lives and who live and die in the shadows.”
 When the town hall ended, Harris went over and clasped hands with Castillo, whose face was still streaked with tears.

 In response to her question, Harris noted that Biden sent a bill to Congress on his first day in office seeking to create pathways to U.S. citizenship for many people in the country illegally that was never considered.